Blue Bird All American: Sixth generation (2014–present)

 In October 2012, Blue Bird debuted the sixth generation of the All American for 2014 production (internally designated the T3 series).
 Replacing both the fourth and fifth generations (produced concurrently), the sixth generation introduced additional structural upgrades to the body.
 In a central part of the redesign, Blue Bird increased parts commonality between the All American and the Vision conventional-style bus, with the two sharing additional dashboard controls and components.

 While visibly sharing lower body panels with the A3 series and the Vision, the T3 introduced a number of structural reinforcements to the body, intended for increased rollover protection; the redesign reintroduced the curved roof configuration.
 While the grille was redesigned (becoming a slotted panel), the front fascia was largely retained from the D3 series, sharing its two-piece windshield and round headlamps.
 In a visual change, Blue Bird ended the use of the full-length roofline "streamer" (roof stripe), replacing it with a design shared directly with Micro Bird buses (further increasing production commonality).
 Since its introduction, the sixth-generation All American has been offered with both diesel and CNG engines.
 A 6.7L Cummins inline-6 diesel is the standard engine for both front-engine and rear-engine versions; both diesel and CNG versions of the Cummins ISL (Cummins L9 since 2018) are options for the rear-engine T3.

-In 2019, Blue Bird introduced a battery-electric version of the All American, which uses the rear-engine chassis.
+In 2019, Blue Bird introduced a battery-electric version of the rear-engine All American.

+In 2025, the front-engine All American entered its 75th year of continuous production; 2026 production marks 65 years since the introduction of its rear-engine variant.